-Indicator Scottish Housing Quality Standard (SHQS) - Stock summary.
-C9 SHQS Stock summary at end of reporting year and projected to end of the next reporting year (i) Total self-contained stock(ii) Self-contained stock exempt from SHQS. (iii) Self-contained stock in abeyance from SHQS (iv) Self-contained stock failing SHQS (a) number failing one criterion, (b) number failing two or more criteria. (v) Stock meeting the SHQS. (vi) Breakdown of stock meeting the SHQS at (v) by local authority.
-Definition Further technical support on the SHQS can be found by referring to the Scottish Government's guidance.
-Total self-contained stock Self-contained stock within the scope of the SHQS as at the end of the reporting year and projected for the next reporting year Please refer to the Scottish Government's SHQS Guidance (March 2011 since updated) (Annex L covers the scope of the SHQS).
-Stock exempt from SHQS The total number of self-contained properties with exemptions as at the end of each reporting year.
+Indicator C9 Scottish Housing Quality Standard (SHQS) - Stock summary Updated SHQS Stock summary at end of reporting year and projected to end of the next reporting year March 2023 (i) Total self-contained stock(ii) Self-contained stock exempt from SHQS. (iii) Self-contained stock in abeyance from SHQS (iv) Self-contained stock failing SHQS (a) number failing one criterion, (b) number failing two or more criteria. (v) Stock meeting the SHQS. (vi) Breakdown of stock meeting the SHQS at (v) by local authority.
+Please provide details of the figures supplied at C9.4.3 (total stock failing SHQS) in the comments box at the end of this section.
+Definition Further technical support on the SHQS can be found by referring to the Scottish Government's Technical Guidance.
+The Scottish Government's EESSH 2020 deadline still applies to SHQS compliance.
+Interim guidance for social landlords was issued in October 2022.
+Energy Efficiency Standard for Social Housing post 2020 (EESSH2) review: interim guidance for social landlords - gov.scot (www.gov.scot)

+Please note that SG updates this guidance from time to time.

+Total self-contained stock

+Self-contained stock within the scope of the SHQS as at the end of the reporting year and projected for the next reporting year Please refer to the Scottish Government's SHQS Guidance (March 2011 since updated) (Annex L covers the scope of the SHQS).

+Stock exempt from SHQS

+The total number of self-contained properties with exemptions as at the end of each reporting year.
 Please refer to the Scottish Government's SHQS Guidance (March 2011 since updated) (Annex I covers exemptions).

+Stock in abeyance

-Stock in abevance The total number of self-contained properties in abeyance as at the end of each reporting year.
+The total number of self-contained properties in abeyance as at the end of each reporting year.
 Please refer to the Scottish Government's SHQS Guidance (March 2011 since updated) (Annex I covers abeyances).

+Failing SHQS

-Failing SHQS A property failing will have at least one primary element failure or two secondary element failures from the Free from Serious Disrepair criterion.
+A property failing will have at least one primary element failure or two secondary element failures from the Free from Serious Disrepair criterion.

 For all other criterions, a single elemental failure will trigger an overall criterion and property failure.

-Failing one or more criterion Some dwellings will have elemental failures within more than one criterion (e.g. a dwelling may require loft insulation in the Energy Efficiency criterion and adequate kitchen sockets within the Modern Facilities and Services criterion).
+Failing one or more criterion

+Some dwellings will have elemental failures within more than one criterion (e.g. a dwelling may require loft insulation in the Energy Efficiency criterion and adequate kitchen sockets within the Modern Facilities and Services criterion).
 Such a property will be recorded as failing two or more criteria.

-Stock meeting SHQS Stock that has been assessed on and passed both externally and internally.
+Stock meeting SHQS

+Stock that has been assessed on and passed both externally and internally.
 This information is to be further broken down into local authorities.

-Inclusions/ exclusions Do not include:
+Inclusions/ exclusions

+- non self-contained units within your total stock; and - leased properties from other landlord or properties that you do not own, within your total stock.

-Ensure to include: stock that has been assessed fully for SHQS both externally and internally as exempt, properties which have a combination of failing and exempt elements.
+- stock that has been assessed fully for SHQS both externally and internally - as exempt, properties which have a combination of failing and exempt elements.

-Calculation